 The way it works was that the fishermen had to first cast 1km worth of net and then they have to start pulling the net in while sorting the fishes (according to their species and weight) that got caught in the net.
 This process could take hours depending on how many fishes were caught in the net.

-Since I followed the ‘most hardworking fisherman’ in the village, he casted his net 3 times…
+Since I followed the ‘most hardworking fisherman’ in the village, he cast his net 3 times…

 I was on the boat for 7 hours; in the middle of the sea; under the sun which threaten to burn me alive; in the middle of the monsoon season.